 With COVID-19 vaccine distribution underway around the world and many countries reopening their borders, travelers anxious to hit the road again finally have reason to hope.
 Although the Delta variant has many anxious about travel setbacks, domestic travel is expected to continue to pick up.
 But when we finally do pack our bags, what will travel post-pandemic look like?

-Travel insurance helps defray costs associated with injuries and other illnesses that occur during your trip, and this includes COVID-19-related medical events, like required quarantine, screening, and hospitalizations.
+Travel insurance helps defray costs associated with injuries and other illnesses that occur during your trip, and this includes Covid-related medical events, like required quarantine, screening, and hospitalizations.

-While masks restrictions start to relax in some places, it’s not likely that mask-wearing while traveling will go away any time soon.
-According to the Centers for Disease Control CDC, “if two people are both wearing surgical masks that are knotted and tucked flush to the face — or if both are wearing a cloth mask over a surgical mask — exposure to viral particles is cut by more than 95%.”
+While mask restrictions start to relax in some places, its not likely that mask-wearing while traveling will go away any time soon.
+According to the Centers for Disease Control CDC, if two people are both wearing surgical masks that are knotted and tucked flush to the face — or if both are wearing a cloth mask over a surgical mask — exposure to viral particles is cut by more than 95%.
 These findings should be incentive enough for you to keep your masks on while traveling in close quarters.

-A Vaccine passport, also known as a COVID-19 Immunity passport, may be required for international travel.
+A vaccine passport, also known as a COVID-19 Immunity passport, may be required for international travel.
 This is already required in the EU, but hasn’t been approved for worldwide use yet.
-This would provide border entry officials with digital proof that a traveler has received the COVID-19 vaccination.
+This would provide border entry officials with digital proof that a traveler has received the Covid vaccination.

 Though domestic travelers should be covered by medical insurance purchased in their country, there may be rare exceptions.
 States, for instance, may not accept insurance from certain carriers.
 Be sure you know what your insurance covers for before you leave on your trip.
 Buying trip insurance, which can cover things like lost baggage and certain prepaid expenses due to trip delays or changes, is a smart option even when traveling domestically.